GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/proppantSlotTest/Example.rst

 Mesh
 ------------------------------

-Following figure shows the generated mesh that is used for solving this problem.
+The following figure shows the mesh used for solving this problem.

 .. _problemSketchFig: